AB2212/Udacity-Deep-Reinforcement-Learning-Project2/Report.md

 I have implemented [Deep Deterministic Policy Gradient (DDPG)](https://arxiv.org/abs/1509.02971) in a parallel environment setting (20 agents).

 DDPG is a model-free algorithm based on deterministic policy gradients that operate on high-dimensional continuous action spaces.
 It consists of Actor and Critic which learns from off-policy data.
-Similar to Deep Q Network (DQN), it also uses Replay Buffer and Target networks to stabilize the training.
+Similar to Deep Q Network (DQN), it also uses Replay Buffer and Target networks with soft updates to stabilize the training.
 Total 4 networks are used, 2 (main and target) for actor and critic each.

 The actor function $\mu(s|\theta^{\mu})$ maps the states into actions in a deterministic manner, and the critic $Q(s,a| \theta^{Q})$ takes states and actions as input and outputs Q values.
 The critic is updated using the Bellman equation as in Q-learning (shown in the image below).
 The actor takes in the state and outputs action, this state and action are fed to the critic.
 The actor is updated in such a way that the action of the actor maximizes the expected Q value output by the critic for that state.
 This is evaluated using the chain rule as shown in the actor update step in the image below.